nemanjan00/online-game/README.md

 Online game is a book about truths I learned.

-Each and every one of us possesses set of truths.

-If you are reading this book, that means you are a person who is ready to question your truths.
+If you are reading this book, that means you are a person who is ready to question your set of truths.

-Wrong set of truths can stop you from living life you want to live.

-## Ko sam ja?
+## Who am I?

-Ja sam Nemanja Nedeljković.
+I am  Nemanja Nedeljković.

-Ja sam haker po verskom, nacionalnom i seksualnom opredeljenju.
-Ono što me pokreće jesu radoznalost i neiscrpna želja za razumevanjem sveta koji me okružuje.
+If you ask me for my nationality, my religion, my race...
+I am going to answer that I am hacker.

 ## Kako čitati ovu knjigu i šta ona sadrži?